diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/3rd/zug.md

 ## trivia

-- owns the red "FART" jacket street thugs wear in yakuza games
+- owns the red "FART" jacket street thugs sometimes wear in yakuza games
-- keeps a crystal chess set in her evil lair (college town apartment) for aesthetic (and namesake)
+- keeps a crystal chess set in her evil lair (college town apartment) for ambiance (and namesake)

 ---